zhicong01/zhicong01.github.io/index.md

 ### About Me

-&nbsp;&nbsp;&nbsp;&nbsp;I am currently pursuing the M.S. degree in Institute of Artificial Intelligence at Xiamen University, advised by Prof. Xiaodong Shi (史晓东).
-I received the B.S. degree from Hangzhou Dianzi University, advised by Prof. Xiaofei Zhou (周晓飞).<br>&nbsp;&nbsp;&nbsp;&nbsp;My research interests include Interpretation of Oracle Bone Inscriptions and AI Agent.
+&nbsp;&nbsp;&nbsp;&nbsp;**I am currently pursuing the M.S. degree in Institute of Artificial Intelligence at Xiamen University**, advised by Prof. Xiaodong Shi (史晓东).
+I received the B.S. degree from Hangzhou Dianzi University, advised by Prof. Xiaofei Zhou (周晓飞).<br>&nbsp;&nbsp;&nbsp;&nbsp;My research interests include Interpretation of **Oracle Bone Inscriptions** and AI Agent.
 I have published 1 paper in TMM and obtained 1 authorized invention patent.

 ---